Matcha vs Chai Tea: Taste, Benefits, & More - Lucid™

 Chai: A Warm Greeting for Your Day

-Chai, on the other hand, holds a special place in the hearts of people across India and neighboring countries.
+Chai, or masala chai to be precise, holds a special place in the hearts of people across India and neighboring countries.
 The word "chai" itself means tea in many languages, and the aromatic blend of spices, milk, and tea leaves creates a comforting and soul-nourishing experience.

 Chai is deeply ingrained in Indian culture and is often served to guests as a gesture of hospitality and warmth.